Ron Davini

 1977-2005

-Ron Davini retired from teaching and coaching after 28 years as the head coach of the Corona del Sol Aztecs, a program he started when the school opened in 1977.
+Ron Davini ended his coaching career after 28 years as the head coach of the Corona del Sol Aztecs, a program he started when the school opened in 1977.
 The Corona del Sol Varsity Baseball Program won its 400th game in 2005.
-He moved on by taking over as the Executive Director of the National High School Baseball Coaches Association.
+He now moves on by taking over as the Executive Director of the National High School Baseball Coaches Association.

 Since 1988, Ron has been involved with USA Baseball.
 He has served on the nominating committee for Arizona athletes to play in the National Olympic Festival games, as well as on the West selection board for the same games until 1995.
 Ron was on the USA Board of Directors representing the National High School Baseball Coaches Association (NHSBCA) and is now on the USA Baseball Youth Committee.